-Eating a healthy, balanced diet is always pretty important.
-But when you’re pregnant, eating well is even more crucial – for you and your baby.
+Eating a healthy, balanced diet is even more crucial when you're pregnant – for you and your baby.
 Here’s what you need to know…

 What to eat when pregnant

 When you see that positive on the pregnancy test, you don’t suddenly need to go on a special diet.
 Barring a few exceptions, pregnancy food is the same as the stuff you normally put on your plate.
 But it is important to go for a variety of different foods each day so that you and your baby get a balance (NHS Choices, 2016a).

 Here are some basic dietary guidelines:

 - Eat foods rich in fibre.

 - Base meals around starchy foods, like potatoes, bread, rice and pasta, choosing wholegrain where possible.